 This research is a brief but nuanced examination of the relationship between religion and deviance.
-Our backdrop is the emerging normative appropriation of tattoos as expressions of identity and the prevalence of tattoos among U.S. adults has increased dramatically.
-Today nearly a third (29%) have at least one tattoo.
-This is double the prevalence ten years prior.
-For those "Millennials" born after 1985, nearly half have at least one tattoo (Harris Poll 2016).
+Our backdrop is the emerging normative appropriation of tattoos as expressions of identity and the dramatically increasing prevalence of tattoos among U.S. adults.
+As of 2016, nearly a third (29%) of U.S. adults have at least one tattoo; this percentage persists today.
+This is double the prevalence 10 years prior.
+For those "Millennials" born after 1985, nearly half have at least one tattoo (Poll 2016).
 Thus, for those entering college since the early 2000s, tattoos are a common adornment.
 The increasing prevalence of tattoos challenges previous assumptions of tattoo wearers as rebellious or non-conformists.
 The purpose of our study is to extend previous research on tattoos by examining their relationship to religiosity and deviance among college students, with particular attention to religious tattoos.
 Three research questions guide us: Are college students with tattoos less religious than their untattooed peers?
 Are tattooed students more prone to deviance?
-Are college students with religious tattoos different from their peers in religiosity and/or deviance?
+Are college students with religious tattoos different from their peers in religiosity or deviance?

 This study utilizes data from a sample of 3,525 students at 12 colleges and universities across the United States.
 Despite limitations, these data allow us to test associations for being tattooed and a variety of measures of religiosity and deviance.
 These data also identify tattoos that are explicitly religious.
 Thus, our study adds to what we have learned about tattoos and religion separately by examining how these salient aspects of identity intertwine.
 Moreover, our work invites speculation as to the overarching social and emotional factors that link tattoo interest and acquisition with religion.
-Both are visually and kinesthetically vivid and evoke socio-emotional sensations; both are vectors for acquiring and expressing emotional energy (Atkinson 2003; Wellman et al. 2020).
+Both are visually and kinesthetically vivid and evoke socioemotional sensations; both are vectors for acquiring and expressing emotional energy (Atkinson 2003; Wellman, Corcoran, and Stockley 2020).